 - Room service: If this service is included at your resort, you’ll want to tip $2-$3 for each order.
 If it’s not included, a 10% tip is recommended.

-- Concierge: If you have a private concierge, they’re usually working all day and night to make sure you have everything you need throughout your trip.
-You’ll really want to tip based on the level of service you receive.
+- Concierge: If you have a private concierge, they’re usually working around the clock, every day and every night, to make sure you have everything you need throughout your trip.
+You’ll want to tip based on the level of service you receive.
 Usually, around $5 per request is considered normal.
 And I recommend tipping as a lump sum at the end of your stay.

-- Maid service: This is optional, but I usually recommend tipping on the first day of your trip.
-Then you’ll usually get better service throughout your stay – and a full minibar, too.
-If they do an outstanding job, you can also tip at the end of your stay.
+- Maid service: This is optional, but I recommend tipping on the first day of your trip.
+Then you’ll usually get better service throughout your stay – and a fully restocked minibar, too.
+If they do an outstanding job, you can also tip them again at the end of your stay.

 A Few Extra Notes on This:

 While tipping is definitely appreciated, it is not required.
 You will likely get better service if you offer small tips throughout your trip, but try to avoid over-tipping as it can actually cause more harm than good.

 Keeping that in mind, be sure to bring small bills with you.
 It’s very difficult to get change at the resort!

 When you’re venturing off the resort, it can be confusing to guess how much you’re supposed to tip.
 Whether you’re checking out a local bar or restaurant, getting pampered at the spa, or even doing some grocery shopping, you’ll want to know how much money to bring.
 You may even be confused when your bill arrives and has some extra charges on there that weren’t listed on the menu.

 First, let’s start with bars and restaurants as this is probably where you’ll head to first.